google/casfs/README.md

 ## Disclaimer

 This is a research project, not an official Google product.
 Expect bugs and sharp edges.
-Please help by trying out Caliban, [reporting bugs](https://github.com/google/caliban/issues), and letting us know what you think!
+Please help by trying out CASFS, [reporting bugs](https://github.com/google/casfs/issues), and letting us know what you think!

 ## Citing CASFS